Picking the Best Summer Schedule for Kids | 8 Free Printables

 Weekly Themed Schedules

-One last way you can structure your summer schedule for kids can be adapted from summer camp!
+One last way you can structure your summer schedule for kids can be to adapt from summer camp!

 Each week has a theme and with a general block schedule already in place, the activities and tasks you do will revolve around that theme.
 Here are super fun themed schedules: